-While it was easier for IT professionals to land jobs — thanks to the mushrooming start-ups — many of them are now finding it difficult to keep their employment or be successful in their roles.
+While it was easier for IT professionals to land jobs — thanks to the mushrooming start-ups — many of them are now finding it difficult to keep their employment or thrive in their roles.

 One reason for this is the ever-changing nature of technology.
 Technology is evolving every day, and if you are unable to upskill to stay relevant in your industry, you will inevitably fall behind your peers.
-Another reason that many are experiencing difficulty successfully launching their careers is that employers are now stressing on "employability skills" — skills that go beyond qualifications and experience.
+Another reason that many are experiencing difficulty successfully launching their careers is that employers are now stressing the importance of "employability skills" — skills that go beyond qualifications and experience.

 In this article, we will cover the following topics in detail:

 - Top 10 employability skills and ways to improve them